 In most cases, yes.
 In the last decade, the City of Ottawa has made significant efforts to protect trees from being cut needlessly, especially in urban areas.
-Anyone looking to cut down a tree on an Urban property must now obtain a permit from the city, but the rules differ depending on the situation.
-The goal of the the bylaw is to ensure that trees being cut down in the City’s urban areas are diseased or in a state that risks damage to property or person.
-Cutting down a tree simply because you don’t like it is no longer in the cards
+Anyone looking to cut down a tree on an Urban property must obtain a permit from the city.
+However, the rules differ depending on the situation.
+The goal of the the by-law is to ensure that trees being cut down in the City’s urban areas are diseased or in a state that risks damage to property or person.
+Cutting down a tree simply because you don’t like it is no longer in the cards.

-Tree Protection (By-law No. 2020-340) is the bylaw that governs the tree felling and removal on private property in Ottawa.
+Tree Protection (By-law No. 2020-340) is the bylaw that governs tree felling and removal on private property in Ottawa.
 This bylaw is complex with many regulations, conditions, and prohibitions.
-In order to be sure you are safely and legally removing a tree from your property it is essential that these bylaws are understood and followed.
-Luckily for you, you don’t have to take a deep dive into Ottawa By-Laws, you can trust in our knowledge and expertise as Ottawa’s leading arborist service.
+Understanding the by-laws is essential to legally and safely remove a tree from your property.
+Luckily for you, you don’t have to take a deep dive into Ottawa By-Laws.
+You can trust in our knowledge and expertise as Ottawa’s leading arborist service.
 Contact Croft Tree Experts today!

 Who Must Apply For An Ottawa Tree Removal Permit?

 - If the tree you are considering for removal has a diameter of 30 cm (roughly the size of a vinyl record) or more, you must apply for a Tree Removal Permit to proceed with removal

 - If you are planning to remove multiple trees, then you will need a separate tree removal permit for each tree.